2017 Northern Illinois Huskies football team

 The 2017 Northern Illinois Huskies football team represented Northern Illinois University as a member of the West Division of the Mid-American Conference (MAC) during the 2017 NCAA Division I FBS football season.
 Led by fifth-year head coach Rod Carey, the Huskies compiled an overall record of 8–5 with a mark of 6–2 in conference play, tying for second place in the MAC's West Division.
 Northern Illinois received an invitation to the Quick Lane Bowl, their 11th bowl game in the 14 seasons.
 There they lost to Duke, 36–14.
 The team played home games at Huskie Stadium in DeKalb, Illinois.

-Previous season

-The Huskies finished the 2016 season 5–7, 5–3 in MAC play to finish in third place in the West Division.

 Preseason

 For the third consecutive year, the Huskies were picked to finish in third place in the MAC's West division.